Lithill/Eponymous-Bosch/README.md

 Lighthouse in Google Dev Tools was used to check performance, accessibility, best practices and search engine optimisation.

-I had difficulty improving the mobile lighthouse scores for the deadline, although I understand that they are very imortant for the user experience.
+I had difficulty improving the mobile lighthouse scores for the deadline, although I understand that they are particularly important for the user experience.
 This is something that I will continue to work on after the work has been marked.

    <details>
    <summary>Index Page results</summary>